BenConstable/where-am-i/README.md

 * Oceania
 * South America

+May be `undefined` if country could not be determined.

 #####`p.inCountry(isoCodes)`

 Check if the geolocated result is in the given country.
 Accepts an [ISO](https://en.wikipedia.org/wiki/ISO_3166-1) code, or an array of codes.

+If country info is not available, will return false.

 #####`p.inRegion(regions)`